jhpyle/docassemble/_docs/fields.md

 ## <a name="signature"></a>Gathering the user's signature into a file variable

-The `signature` directive presents a special screen in which the user can sign his or her name with the trackpad or other pointing device.
+The `signature` block presents a special screen in which the user can sign his or her name with the trackpad or other pointing device.

 {% include side-by-side.html demo="signature" %}